Syerston: Population

 If the family size was 4.75 in 1743, then the settlement had recovered to about seventy inhabitants at that time.

 By the first decennial census of 1801 the population had risen to 109 in 23 families.
 The table (at right) shows the population during the whole of the nineteenth century, although the anomalous figures for 1841 and 1851 indicate the possibility of confusion with East Stoke and its other chapelry of Coddington.

-Although the 1832 Reform Act had extended the franchise, only nine male land-, or lease-holders out of Syerston's supposed population of 241, were eligible to vote in the South Nottinghamshire by-election of 1851 and three of them were not even residents of the parish.
+Although the Reform Act 1832 had extended the franchise, only nine male land-, or lease-holders out of Syerston's supposed population of 241, were eligible to vote in the South Nottinghamshire by-election of 1851 and three of them were not even residents of the parish.
 One lived in Newark-on-Trent, another at Elston and the third at Rampton.
 Of the nine eligible, all but one did vote.
 While Syerston voters preferred Sydney Pierrepont (the future Earl Manvers) to the tenant farmers' candidate William Barrow of Southwell by six votes to two, it was actually the latter who was narrowly elected for the constituency.